 Recycling offers a safe handling and disposal avenue for a spoilt-beyond-repair fitness tracker.
 This means of disposal reduces pollution and, by extension, takes care of the environment.

-Yes, most fitness trackers (Fitbit Surge, Garmin, and other wearables) can be recycled.
+Yes, most fitness trackers (Fitbit Surge, the Garmin, and other wearables) can be recycled.

 - The best way to recycle a fitness tracker would be to package it well and return/ship it to the manufacturer.
-The manufacturers will then use your spoilt or old model to make an improvement, dispose of it or use in other suitable ways
+The manufacturers will then use your spoilt or old model to make an improvement, dispose of it, or use it in other suitable ways.

 - Recycle your damaged tracker at a local e-waste recycling outlet.
 Fitness trackers fall in the class of hazardous waste, which must be appropriately handled.
 The used batteries in fitness trackers contain heavy and reactive metals that can be toxic or corrosive.
 E-waste recycling facilities provide an environmentally sound recycling approach for batteries.
 The facilities will safely recycle your old fitness tracker instead of ending up in a landfill and causing pollution.

 What to Do With Old Fitbit After Replacement

 In most cases, Fitbit users tend to get rid of their old Fitbit trackers soon after replacement.
 Are you one of them?
 Good!
 Gift, donate, sell, or recycle your old Fitbit instead of throwing it in the trash.

 What Do I Do With My Broken Fitbit?

 In most cases, your broken Fitbit doesn’t belong to the trash!

 - How about you repair it?
 Check the manual for an easy-fixing guide.
 You can also refer to online hacks and Do-It-Yourself help for possible solutions.